 Sales of our ADSs or ordinary shares in the public market after this offering, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-Immediately after the completion of this offering, we will have 1,185,218,103 ordinary shares outstanding, including 159,300,000 Class A ordinary shares represented by ADSs, assuming the underwriters do not exercise their over-allotment option.
+Immediately after the completion of this offering, we will have 1,177,602,715 ordinary shares outstanding, including 159,300,000 Class A ordinary shares represented by ADSs, assuming the underwriters do not exercise their over-allotment option.
 All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
 The remaining Class A ordinary shares outstanding after this offering will be available for sale, upon the expiration of the 180-day lock-up period beginning from the date of this prospectus, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
-Any or all of these shares may be released prior to the expiration of the lock-up period at the discretion of the representatives.
-To the extent shares are released before the expiration of the lock-up period and sold into the market, the market price of our ADSs could decline.
+Any or all of these shares may be released prior to the expiration of the lock-up period and sold into the market, the market price of our ADSs could decline.